-At Houdini, we use two natural fibers exclusively: Merino wool and Tencel™ Lyocell.
+When we work with our biodegradable fabrics, we use two fibers exclusively: Merino wool from merino sheep and plant-based TENCEL™ Lyocell.
 These two fibers have many benefits, both in terms of performance and sustainability.

 Merino wool is a fiber with almost magical qualities.
 It provides fantastic insulation on cold winter days but it also feels cool against the skin in the summer.
 It’s naturally antibacterial, keeping the garment fresh longer than any other fabric.
 It also stays warm even when it’s wet.
 These characteristics make merino wool a given foundation in any natural performance clothes.
 Anyone from North Sea fishermen to 18th century explorers can testify to the qualities of wool.
 The wool we use is always traceable and always mulesing free.

-Tencel™ Lyocell is a sleek and strong fiber made from cellulose, a natural compound that build up plants and trees.
-Tencel provides a cool feeling against the skin and is highly breathable.
+TENCEL™ Lyocell is a sleek and strong fiber made from cellulose, a natural compound that build up plants and trees.
+TENCEL™ Lyocell provides a cool feeling against the skin and is highly breathable.
 It can also take up moisture very well.
-At Houdini, we use several blends of Tencel and merino wool.
+At Houdini, we use several blends of TENCEL™ Lyocell and merino wool.
 It gives the wool a nice drape, add texture and acts as reinforcement is some material constructions.
-Tencel is produced in a very sustainable way, using fast growing FSC certified trees.
+TENCEL™ Lyocell is produced in a very sustainable way, using fast growing FSC certified trees.
 The chemicals and water used in the production can be reused and circle back to a rate of over 99%.
-Tencel™ Lyocell is produced in Lenzing, Austria and marked with the EU Ecolabel.
+TENCEL™ Lyocell is produced in Lenzing, Austria and marked with the EU Ecolabel.